tobe2098/ENIGMA.py/docs/to_implement.md

 - Change constructors to not have child and parent classes.
 The machines can be constructed using the available strings, and more stored by the user.
 - Need to take care of the imports
 - Pathing has to be standardized to os module Done
+- Unify the error messages in file IO

 ## Testing
 - TESTING: RESULT MUST ALWAYS HAVE CURRENT DISTANCE EQUAL TO ZERO